 Dear Parent/Guardian: To save you time and effort, the information you gave on your Free and Reduced Price School Meals Application may be shared with other programs for which your children may qualify.
 For the following programs, we must have your permission to share your information.
 Sending in this form will not change whether your children get free or reduced price meals.
 No!
-I DO NOT want information from my Free and Reduced Price School Meals Application shared with any of these programs.
-If you checked no, stop h in this form.
-Your inform ere.
-You do not have to completo ation will not be shared. e or send fficials to share information from eals Application with (Mark EAC eleased.)
-School A Administration for purposes of th e student fee waiver program.
-School ( Counselor programs (testing fees , college applications, scholarships, e ∍tc).
-Middle S School/High School Activity prog rams fee waiver/reduction.
-Ashland Ministerial Assn. for programs f or students VFW Toys for Tots programs for students.
-Back-to- -School Backpack program for stu udents.
-Kids Cu pboard program for students If you checked ye es to the Yes box above, fil l out the form below.
-Child's Name: School: Grade: Child's Name: School: Grade: Child's Name: School: Grade: Child's Name: Signature of Parent t/Guardian: Date: Printed Name: Address: For more informa For more information on the student fee waiver program or other programs that your child may benefit from, you may call the building principal at your child's school.
+I DO NOT want information from my Free and Re Application shared with any of these programs. educed Price School Meals If you checked no, stop here.
+You do not have to complete information will not be shared. te or send in this form.
+Your Yes!
+I DO want school officials to share information for School Meals Application with om my Free and Reduced Price (Mark EACH program to which you want informat i on released.)
+School Administration for purposes of the student fee waiver program.
+School Counselor programs (testing fees, college applications, scholarships, etc).
+Middle School/High School Activity programs fe e waiver/reduction.
+Ashland Ministerial Assn. for programs for stud ents.
+VFW Toys for Tots programs for students.
+Back-to-School Backpack program for students.
+Kids Cupboard program for students.
+If you checked yes to the Yes box above, fill out the form ı below.
+Child's Name: School: Grade: Child's Name: School: Grade: Child's Name: School: Grade: Child's Name: School: Grade: Signature of Parent/Guardian: Printed Name: Address:

+For more information on the student fee waiver program or other programs that your child may benefit from, you may call the building principal at your child's school.